-Persons who wish to take UH West Oʻahu courses but do not want, or do not qualify, to enroll in a degree program may apply for admission as an unclassified, non-degree seeking student.
-Submission of an application and application fee are required.
+Individuals who wish to enroll in UH West Oʻahu courses but may not seek to obtain a degree or certificate may apply for admission as an unclassified, non-degree seeking student.
+All applicants must submit an UH System online application at apply.hawaii.edu.
 In addition, students are required to submit documentation (e.g., transcripts, grade reports) to verify prerequisites for the course they intend to register for.

-International visa students are not eligible for unclassified, nondegree seeking status.
+International visa students are not eligible for unclassified, non-degree seeking status.
 Contact the Office of Admissions at (808) 689-2900 or email to uhwo.admissions@hawaii.edu for more information.